roseengineering/ExtIO_RTLTCP/README.md

 A GUI option could be added to set this manually.
 At the moment this value is hardcoded.

-I previously had issues with threading.
-Sometimes when quitting HDSDR, WINE crashed with a page fault.
-But I fixed the issue by wrapping the threading code in a critical section.
+I have been having issues with threading.
+Sometimes when quitting HDSDR, WINE crashes with a page fault.
+I have tried to fix the crashing by wrapping the threading code in a critical section.
+It crashes less now but it still does.

 I have not tested the ExtIO DLL under Windows yet.